jodienorris030/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, identify the most important tasks and focus on them first.
 By prioritizing, you can ensure that you are making progress on the right things.

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a task, take the time to plan out the steps you need to take.
 Creating a roadmap for your work can help ensure you don't get lost or waste time on unnecessary tasks.
 Planning also helps you stay focused and motivated as you work through your project.

+# 2024-02-11
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

+In software development, this quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, reduced readability, and harder maintenance.
+It suggests programmers should first focus on writing clear, correct, and maintainable code, then optimize only after profiling and identifying genuine bottlenecks.
+This principle encourages a balanced approach to performance tuning and underscores the importance of understanding trade-offs between code simplicity and efficiency.